hutscape/hutscape.github.io/_checklists/layout.md

   - title: Component placement
     list:
-      - name: Group components into functional building blocks where possible with grid <code>25 mils</code>
+      - name: Place components that require physical considerations at the edge E.g. connectors, switches
-      - name: Note components that require physical considerations at the edge E.g. connectors
+      - name: Group components into functional building blocks where possible with grid <code>25 mils (0.025 inch)</code>
       - name: Place decoupling capacitors physically and electrically close to the desired components
       - name: Make notes on the long rats nest